Arn – The Kingdom at Road's End

-Arn – The Kingdom at Road's End (Arn – Riket vid vägens slut) is an epic film based on Jan Guillou's trilogy about the fictional Swedish Knights Templar Arn Magnusson.
+Arn – The Kingdom at Road's End (Arn – Riket vid vägens slut) is an epic film based on Jan Guillou's trilogy about the fictional Swedish Knight Templar Arn Magnusson.
 It was released to cinemas in Sweden on 22 August 2008 and is the sequel to the 2007 film Arn – The Knight Templar, but both films were combined into a single cut for the English release on DVD in 2010.

 Filmed in Scotland, Sweden, Damascus, Syria and Morocco.